FrancoMelandri/yase/src/yase-storage/README.md

-The aim of this service is to provide the persistence layer to the core engine.
+The aim of this service is to provide the persistence layer to the core engine (CRUD).

 As I said I have decided to decouple core logic from persistence logic in order to allow the application stack to be deployed where we want avoiding vendor lock-in.

-For example we ca use the mongo db configuration in case of on-premise installation.
+For example we can use the mongo db configuration in on-premise installation.

-In case of AWS installation we should move into **DynamoDB**.
-We can do this replacing the storage service with a new one and without changing the core logic.
+In case of AWS installation we should move into **DynamoDB**, in **Azure** we should use **DocumentDB**, or we can consider to use some **DbaaS**.

+We can do this replacing the storage service with a new one without changing the core logic.